screeps/docs/source/contributed/earlyEnergyManagement.md

 * Keep in mind, that containers will need to be repaired regularly.

+### Container Mining efficiency
+There are various ways to increase the efficiency of your miner / carrier pair.
+Here is a small list of ideas for you to consider:
+* The number of CARRY parts a carrier uses, can be adjusted to the distance from the storage to the source.
+* The number of WORK parts the miner uses, can be adjustet to the amount of energy the source holds.
+* You could use the pull feature to create miners withour any MOVE parts.
+* The miner could have extra WORK parts to repair its container.

 ### Local Mining
 * Local mining is mining in a room you control.
 * Sources in your rooms will hold 2000 Energy.